Iceland Blue Lagoon Guide – Perfect for First-Timers

 Blue Lagoon Packages

 Everyone’s towels and robes get hung up in the same place, so you might not even get your original towel.
-Overall, It is totally worth the money and was an overall amazing experience for us.
+One level up will give you two masks, the bathrobe, and champagne at the lava lounge.
+If it’s not too much more than the basic, it could be worth the alcohol.

 How to Get to The Blue Lagoon